 Local area OHS induction

-It is the responsibility of all supervisors to ensure local area inductions are completed for all staff, students, contactors and visitors under their supervision prior to commencing work in that area.
-Each area is required to develop a local area induction program to ensures that anyone, who is not supervised at all times, entering a workplace is:
+It is the responsibility of Performance/Operational Managers and Supervisors to ensure all relevant local area inductions are completed for all staff, Honours and Postgraduate students, contractors and visitors under their supervision prior to commencing work in that area.
+Each area is required to develop a local area induction program to ensure that anyone, who is not supervised at all times, entering a workplace is aware of:

 - The nature of hazards that may be present; and